 NB: crown gasket deteriorates over time, don’t forget to check the water resistance once in a while at a watchmaker’s workshop (more info here).

 - Fill-up the recipient with tepid water and soap and plunge your watch in it.
-Use plastic recipient like tupperware to ensure not scratching your watch
+Use a plastic recipient like a Tupperware to avoid scratching your watch

 NB: do not use detergent products -> only natural soap

 - Scrub both the case and the bracelet with your toothbrush.
 Either inside or out of the water, or both!
 You don’t need a machine to get your watch ultrasonically cleaned, old fashion way still works!